Get new posts by email:

 8 ounces tomato sauce

 1. In a large, heavy pot sauté the bacon over medium heat until the fat is rendered.
 If you are using grocery store bacon, you may want to pour off some of the fat.
 If using meaty bacon, leave the fat in the pan.
-Add onions, celery, carrots and garlic and sauté until the vegetables are semi-transparent.
-Add the tomatoes, tomato sauce, herbs and chiles and lentils, then add water to about 1-2 inches above the level of the bean mixture in the pot.
+Add onions, celery, carrots and Italian sausage and sauté until the vegetables are semi-transparent.
+If the sausage is full of fat, remove some of that before continuing.
+Add the garlic and cook for about one minute, then add tomatoes, tomato sauce, herbs and chiles and lentils.
+Add water to about 1-2 inches above the level of the bean mixture in the pot.
 You may have to add additional water as the lentils cook.

 Posted in Soups, on August 19th, 2007.